Nosara: Geography

 Despite the Nicoya peninsula being one of the last locations with large areas of unpaved roads in Costa Rica, Nosara is one of the oldest expatriate communities in the country, as well as a fishing and agricultural area.

 Unlike most coastal tourist towns, Nosara lacks nearly any development directly on the beach as much of it consists of the Ostional Wildlife Refuge (necessitated by the presence of breeding olive ridley and leatherback sea turtle populations).
 Nosara is a surfing destination as Playa Guiones is one of the most consistent waves in the world with over 330 days per year of rideable conditions.
 Playa Guiones is also considered a mecca for yoga in Costa Rica and the home of several renowned yoga schools.
 Nearby Playa Pelada is also a popular surf spot and a hangout area for locals (known as "Ticos").

 The official town center is located 6 km inland from the beach.
 Within "Nosara town" is the market, pharmacy, post office, churches, school, police station, David S. Kitson public library and Red Cross clinic (Nosara lacks a hospital facility).
-There is a Banco Popular branch located in the small commercial area near Playa Guiones.
+There is a Banco Popular branch located in a small commercial area near Playa Guiones.

 Demographics

 For the 2011 census, Nosara had a population of 4,912 inhabitants.
+As of 2024, this number is estimated to have almost doubled.

 There are five main oceanfront communities each named after their respective beaches: Playa Nosara, Playa Guiones, Playa Pelada, Playa Garza, and Playa Ostional.
-These comprise the largest areas of foreign-owned residences, tourist hotels and restaurants, centered on Guiones and Pelada.
+These comprise the largest areas of foreign-owned residences, tourist hotels, and restaurants, centered on Guiones and Pelada.
 The "suburb" Esparanza de Nosara borders the Playa Guiones area, sitting between its first two beach entrances to the south.
 Esparanza hosts the Guiones area's largest market, a school and soccer (football) field, and a few new housing developments, hotels, and restaurants.

-In 2017, Nosara was noted as the fastest growing surf town in the world by economists from University of Sydney, Australia, when analyzing over 5,000 surf breaks across the globe.
+In 2017, Nosara was noted as the fastest-growing surf town in the world by economists from the University of Sydney, Australia, when analyzing over 5,000 surf breaks across the globe.

 The Nosara River goes through the village.